-The upcoming grant round will support projects that educate users, regulators, and enterprises regarding issues relating to protection of privacy, identity, and personal information through user control, and to protect users from online threats.
+The current grant cycle supports projects that educate users, regulators, and enterprises regarding critical issues relating to the protection of privacy, identity, and personal information through user control, and to protect users from online threats.

 - The applicant must demonstrate expertise in consumer privacy.

 - The applicant must be a 501(c)(3) nonprofit, or be fiscally sponsored by a 501(c)(3) nonprofit.
 Nonprofit colleges, universities, university clinics and graduate programs are eligible to apply, but university overhead is limited to 5% of grant award.

 - An applicant’s principal place of business must be located in the United States and projects must benefit consumers in the United States.

 - Projects must be targeted towards users, regulators, and enterprises residing in the United States.
 These projects may be regional, statewide or national in scope.